monk-io/docs/docs/cli/monk.md

 ## register

-Register a new Monk account
+Register a new MonkOS account

 ## login

-Log in with your Monk account
+Log in with your MonkOS account

 **Flags**